active-interest/seo-ultimate/readme.txt

 	* If you choose to delete SEO Ultimate from within the WordPress plugin manager, SEO Ultimate will remove all its settings from your database.
 	* Includes icon integration with the WordPress 2.7+ menu and the Ozh Admin Drop Down Menu plugin.
 	* Uses WordPress plugin security features like nonces, etc.
+	* Lets you upgrade/downgrade the plugin to versions of your choosing (starting with 2.5).

 * **Features Coming Soon**
 	* Automatic XHTML validation checking
 	* Nofollow options
-	* Title tag editing for attachments
+	* Title rewriting for attachments and custom post types
 	* ...And much, much more!
 Install SEO Ultimate today and use WordPress's automatic plugin updater to get new features as they're released.

 [**Download**](http://downloads.wordpress.org/plugin/seo-ultimate.zip) **your free copy of SEO Ultimate today.**